 Growers must not pick without a current clearance to pick.
 Prior to picking, please confirm with the packhouse that all documentation is in place and maturity requirements have been met.

-It is the grower’s responsibility to ensure their spray diary is updated after each spray.
-It is also the grower’s responsibility to make sure all withholding periods are adhered to and that fruit, when harvested, meets all food safety requirements.
+It is the grower’s responsibility to ensure their spray diary is updated with 14 days of each spray application.
+It is also the grower’s responsibility to make sure all withholding periods are adhered to, and that fruit, when harvested, meets all food safety requirements.
+The grower accepts accountability that the information inputted into their diary is correct, including information inputted by a third party and/ or a previous owner.

-Growers agree that residue tests completed for the exporter by a third party will be shared with NZ Avocado.
-Please update your spray diary within 14 days of the spray application.
+Growers agree that residue tests completed for the exporter by a third party will be shared with New Zealand Avocado.

 Delivery of bins from orchard to packhouse can be arranged through Trevelyan’s.
 Brett Hutchings runs H2 Contracting and can be contacted on 0274 946 655.